-The Mountain Thyme Herb Society, a non-profit 501(3)c, was started in 2016 as a way for people who grow and like herbs to connect with each other and learn.
-In 2017 Durango Botanical Society gave MTHS a piece of land in the Botanic Gardens to establish an herb garden.
+The Mountain Thyme Herb Society, a non-profit 501(c)(3), was started in 2016 as a way for people who grow and like herbs to connect with each other and learn.
+In 2017 DBG gave MTHS a piece of land in the Botanic Gardens to establish an herb garden.

 The Sundial garden was finished in 2019 and has 12 different kinds of Thyme, representing the hours of the day.
-The sundial sculpture is the work of Brian Saren, who has also sculpted art panels around the Arboreta.
+The sundial sculpture is the work of Bryan Saren, who has also sculpted art panels around the Arboreta.

-Included are Rose Petal Thyme, English Thyme, Lavender Thyme and Lemon Thyme among others.
-A ring of Chamomile surrounds the sundial.November 2020 will see the excavation for the herb gardens that will surround the sundial, a culinary herb garden, medicinal herb garden, pollinator garden and sensory herb garden.
+Included are Rose Petal Thyme, English Thyme, Lavender Thyme, and Lemon Thyme among others.
+A ring of Chamomile surrounds the sundial.
+In 2021 planting of areas surrounding the sundial will include a culinary herb garden, medicinal herb garden, pollinator garden and sensory herb garden.

 Rosie the Riveter

 On Saturday, September 14, 2019 the Durango arm of the Spirit of ’45 officially dedicated a new rose garden in a section of the Durango Botanic Gardens near the new Mountain Thyme Herb Society Sundial.
 The rose garden, comprised of five Knockout rose plants, was planted by and maintained by a team of Spirit of ’45 volunteers, including four Master Gardeners certified by Darrin Parmenter, director, CSU Extension Office.